CHALLENGE

 Conclusion

 This study demonstrated that the bispecific antibody elicited antigen-specific, T cell–dependent killing of NSCLC PDOs, with minimal off-tumor effects on matched normal organoids.
 Elevated IFN-γ secretion confirmed functional T cell engagement.
-The PDO–T cell co-culture system provided mechanistic insight into the bispecific’s efficacy, selectivity, and mode of action, supporting its progression toward in vivo validation.
+The PDO–T cell co-culture system provided insight into the bispecific’s efficacy, and selectivity supporting its progression toward in vivo validation.
 For bispecific antibody developers, this platform offers a translationally relevant, human-derived system to de-risk immunotherapeutic candidates early in development by modeling tumor–immune dynamics and off-tumor toxicity in vitro.

 References